School Counselor vs Teacher Salary: Complete Comparison

 Do school counselors make more than teachers?

-On average, yes.
-The national median for school counselors ($65,140) is about $2,780 higher than the K-12 teacher median ($62,360).
-However, this varies significantly by state.
-In some states like New York and Ohio, teachers actually earn more than counselors.
-In states like Oklahoma and Florida, counselors have a larger pay advantage.
+On average yes, but the gap is narrow.
+The national median for school counselors ($64,330) is about $1,080 higher than the K-12 teacher median ($63,250).
+It varies significantly by state.
+In most states, including California, New York, and Ohio, teachers actually earn more than counselors once you average elementary, middle, and high school teacher pay.
+In states like Texas, Alaska, and Oklahoma, counselors hold a clear pay advantage.

 Is it worth getting a master's to become a school counselor instead of teaching?

-Financially, the salary premium is modest ($2,780/year on average), and the master's degree costs $20,000 to $60,000.
-Simple payback is 7 to 20+ years.
-However, the real value includes: (1) broader career advancement paths (LPC, district coordinator, administration), (2) different daily work (counseling vs classroom instruction), (3) teacher shortages are pushing teacher salaries up, narrowing the gap.
-The decision should be based on which work you prefer, not purely on salary.
+Financially, the salary premium is small ($1,080/year on average), and the master's degree costs $20,000 to $60,000.
+On the salary difference alone the payback runs to 18 years or more, and in many states K-12 teachers now out-earn counselors outright.
+The real value of the counseling path lies elsewhere: (1) broader career advancement paths (LPC, district coordinator, administration), (2) different daily work (counseling vs classroom instruction), (3) the work itself.
+The decision should be based on which work you prefer, not on the salary difference.

 Can teachers become school counselors?